evincarofautumn/protodata/CONTRIBUTING.md

 ## Style Guide

-Protodata is written in C++11 using two-space indentation and One True Brace Style.
+Protodata is written in C++11 using two-space indentation, One True Brace Style, and the 80-column rule.
 There is a general preference for functions over classes, STL algorithms over explicit loops, and `const` over non-`const` variables.
 Macros are okay, but remember to `#undef` them or prefer templates where possible.
 Classes are in `CamelCase`, functions and variables in `underscore_case()`, and macros in `SHOUTY_CASE`.

 Headers are always included with `<...>`, not `"..."`.
 More specific headers should be included before less specific